CellPhones, Snapshots and Social Networks

 - Carry a whistle to summon help.

 - Be alert to your surroundings.
-If you suspect you are being followed, run in a different
+If you suspect you are being followed,

-direction; go to the other side of the street and yell or whistle for help; or head quickly to a lighted
+of the street and yell or whistle for help; or head quickly to a lighted

-area, a group of people, or business.
+area, a group of people, or

-- If you are confronted by a thief, give them what they want and don’t chase them as they leave.
+- If you are confronted by a thief, give them what they want and don’t

 - Report suspicious persons or activity immediately to the police.